Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Simulation Study

 Top-SNP analysis, LD-pruning, PCA and JAM all suffered from weak instrument bias in this scenario.
 The magnitude of bias was similar for these methods.
 For pruning and PCA, the bias caused poor coverage properties for confidence intervals and Type I error rates above nominal levels.
 JAM only selected a small number of genetic variants (it selected an average of $1.6$ variants per run) and attempted to adjust for the presence of weak instruments by producing wider confidence intervals; in fact it was rather conservative in our simulations, with coverage rates above $95\%$, and consequently its power was quite low.
 In terms of their dependence on tuning parameters, the methods behaved similar to the ``strong instruments" scenario: LD-pruning was more susceptible to bias for large correlation thresholds, while having smaller standard errors.
 PCA and JAM remained robust to the specification of their tuning parameters.

 The F-LIML method had the opposite performance compared to JAM: the algorithm provided quite accurate causal effect estimates, but underestimated standard errors and resulted in confidence intervals with inflated Type I error rates and below nominal coverage.
-The inefficiency of the algorithm in weak instrument scenarios has been noted in \cite{Patel2020}.
+The inefficiency of the algorithm in weak instrument scenarios has been noted by its authors.
 On the other hand, the conditional likelihood ratio test was the method least affected by weak instruments bias and offered a reliable way of assessing the existence of a causal effect.
 Its power was worse than the (overprecise) F-LIML method but better than that of the JAM algorithm.
+The relation between these results and the estimation algorithms used is worth noting.
+It has been reported in the literature \citep[][Chapter 4]{Angrist2008} that likelihood-based methods can yield near-unbiased causal effect estimates even in the presence of weak instruments, a property not shared by the IVW estimator used by JAM.
+This was mostly confirmed by our simulation results, although the reduced coverage of the F-LIML approach suggests that even likelihood-based methods are not completely free of weak instrument bias.